 Rosemary Stanton- SMH

 Even better, cut back on the honey and add cinnamon to breakfasts and smoothies to jazz them up a bit.
-Cinnamon has been proven to lower blood glucose levels- although you may need more than a sprinkle to see the benefits.
+Cinnamon has been shown to lower blood glucose levels- although you may need more than a sprinkle to see the benefits.

-Website: SMH Is Nocalorie Susbstitute for Sugar Too Sweet To Be True
+Website: SMH Is Nocalorie Substitute for Sugar Too Sweet To Be True

 Blog: Eco-Etiquette-How Bad is Diet Coke for the Environment

 Website: Food Politics-Artificial Sweeteners

 Book: The Choice Guide to Food – Rosemary Stanton

 var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-35250121-1']); _gaq.push(['_trackPageview']);

 Rachel Dickens, The Conscious Dietitian, is a Registered Dietitian and Certified Diabetes Educator.
 She graduated with her Masters in Nutrition and Dietetics in 2010 from Griffith University.
-She strives to provide evidence-based nutrition information with a focus on plant-based nutrition, and share some of her favourite seasonal recipes and sustainable eating tips.
+She strives to provide evidence-based nutrition information with a focus on plant-based nutrition and share some of her favourite seasonal recipes and sustainable eating tips.